viperleed/viperleed/doc/content/files/input/displacements/occdelta.rst

    M_top = Fe 0.3 0.5 0.05, Ni 0.6 0.4 0.05, Ti 0.1

-How atoms are addressed on the left is described on the main :ref:`DISPLACEMENTS<DISPLACEMENTS>` page.
+How atoms are addressed on the left is described on the main :ref:`DISPLACEMENTS` page.
 Note that if you want to vary the concentrations of multiple elements, the *number of steps* in the ranges must be the same, and none of the steps must have a total occupation greater than 1.
 To keep an element at a constant concentration while varying others, you can